Skip to content

 • @wp-typia/rest owns WordPress-specific route discovery, apiFetch integration, decoder helpers, and the React cache/hook layer.
 The root surface is the canonical convenience entry, ./client is the focused transport/runtime entry, ./http is the focused decoder entry, and ./react owns hooks.

-• wp-typia owns the CLI, help, TUI, completions, skills, MCP, and bin entry.
+• wp-typia owns the Node-first CLI runtime, help, completions, skills, MCP, command registry, Gunshi completion integration, and bin entry.

 • @wp-typia/project-tools owns scaffold, add-block, migrate, template, doctor, package-manager, starter-manifest, the typed generator boundary, the opt-in WordPress AI and typia.llm adapter emitters, the built-in structural/code emitters, the non-mutating inspectBlockGeneration(...) tool contract, and the preferred schema project imports.
+Its source-level src/runtime/*.ts files remain stable compatibility facades, while implementation ownership now sits behind focused internal folders: add/, cli/, doctor/, migration/, schema/, shared/, templates/, and workspace/.
 Built-in templates no longer ship structural, TS/TSX, style, or block-local render.php Mustache files for those generated artifacts.
 The higher-level generator architecture record lives in docs/block-generator-architecture.md.
 The public non-mutating controller contract lives in docs/block-generator-tool-contract.md.
 External template-layer composition now exists as a built-in generator option for both CLI and programmatic callers (externalLayerSource and optional externalLayerId), while the layer contract record lives in docs/external-template-layer-composition.md.
 The public doctor flow now delegates environment and workspace checks to focused helper modules without changing the supported orchestration imports.

 • @wp-typia/block-runtime/* owns generated-project runtime helpers directly, including the canonical schema-core implementation and shared manifest/migration contract types.
 JSON artifact boundaries should prefer the validated helpers parseScaffoldBlockMetadata(...), parseManifestDocument(...), and parseManifestDefaultsDocument(...) instead of raw as casts on imported block.json and typia.manifest.json.
 Recent splits keep the public facade imports stable while moving inspector types/model/controls, metadata-core artifact/client-render/sync-routines, and schema-core auth/document/projection helpers into focused internal modules for maintainability.